schoam4/schoam4.github.io/technical_appendix.md

 ## Normally distributed variables

 In the first simulation, X, M, and Y were multivariately normally distributed, with population parameters listed above.
 The figure below plots power for the indirect effect using Monte Carlo CIs and bootstrap CIs.
 In general, estimates of power were similar across the two methods, r = .99, with the Monte Carlo CI providing sightly higher estimates of power.
-Code used to run the simulation can be found [here](https://github.com/schoam4/schoam4.github.io/raw/master/public/Compare_MC_boot_power_normal.R).

 ![](https://github.com/schoam4/schoam4.github.io/raw/master/public/Normal_power.png)